Last Updated

 Large hospitals implementing Epic often incur substantial costs.
 These include licensing, implementation, infrastructure, and ancillary services.
 Industry benchmarks indicate large-scale Epic-related investments typically fall into the following broad ranges:

-• Smaller Community Hospitals Or Single Facilities: The cost often ranges from $10 million to $30 million for full implementation over several years
+• Community Hospitals/Single Facilities: The cost often ranges from $10 million to $30 million for full implementation over several years

-• Major Regional Health Systems: Investments in Epic commonly exceed $50 million and can possibly reach mid-eight figures for institutions with multiple hospitals and integrated departments
+• Regional Health Systems (Multi-Hospitals): Investments in Epic commonly exceed $50 million and can possibly reach $150million+ for institutions with multiple hospitals and integrated departments

 What Drives These Costs?